-A Bachelor of Science in Mechanical Engineering degree at Georgia Southern was approved by the University System of Georgia (USG) Board of Regents (BOR) in 2010 with the inaugural semester being Fall 2011.
-The emphasis of the new degree program continued with the applied skills, techniques and engineering science perspectives that graduates and regional industries had come to expect and appreciate from our mechanical engineering technology graduates
+A Bachelor of Science in Mechanical Engineering degree at Georgia Southern was approved by the University System of Georgia (USG) Board of Regents (BOR) in 2010, with the inaugural semester being the Fall of 2011.
+The emphasis of the new degree program continued with the applied skills, techniques, and engineering science perspectives that graduates and regional industries had come to expect and appreciate from our mechanical engineering technology graduates

-With the launch of the new engineering programs at Georgia Southern in 2011, the Mechanical and Electrical Engineering Technology Department was reorganized as an administrative unit and it became the Department of Mechanical and Electrical Engineering in Spring 2011.
+With the launch of the new engineering programs at Georgia Southern in 2011, the Mechanical and Electrical Engineering Technology Department was reorganized as an administrative unit, and it became the Department of Mechanical and Electrical Engineering in the Spring of 2011.

 The Bachelor of Science in Mechanical Engineering (BSME) program on the Statesboro Campus received accreditation from the Accreditation Board for Engineering and Technology (ABET) in 2012 and has maintained accreditation since.
-We now have over 1000 students working on an undergraduate or graduate mechanical engineering degree within our department.
+Our department has over 1000 students working on an undergraduate or graduate mechanical engineering degree.

 Consolidation of Armstrong State University and Georgia Southern University